 The construction phase of the development will generate a certain amount of activity on the site.
 The general activities on site are likely to generate air and noise emissions and traffic movements.
 Alongside these general activities there will also be an amount of construction waste generated.
 The excavation of foundations and trenches for ductwork and sewers may require the removal of some rock underlying the site.
 The contractor will select the method of rock removal; however, it is likely the volume of rock to be removed will be minimal and localised, and should not require a rock-breaker.
-The vast majority of excavated material will be re-used on site and therefore minimise movements of earthworks vehicles out of the site.
+The amount of cut and fill has been balanced as far as practicable so the vast majority of excavated material shall be re-used on site and therefore minimise movements of earthworks vehicles out of the site.